hckops/hckctl/README.md

 # spawns a docker box locally
 hckctl box alpine

-# deploys a box in your kubernetes cluster
+# deploys a box to your kubernetes cluster
 hckctl box alpine --provider kube
 ```